Faculty

 Yoshikazu Katori is a Part-Time Lecturer at Sophia University and Aoyama Gakuin University.
 He has years of experience translating articles, periodicals, project proposals, brochures, and activity reports for clients, including the American Embassy, United Nations Information Centre, British Council, Goethe-Institut and Medecins sans Frontieres (MSF).
 Since 2010 he has been annotating English news texts for learners of English on the website of an NHK education program titled “News de Eikaiwa,” renamed “News de Eigojutsu” in 2018 and “News de Manabu Gendai Eigo” in 2022.
 In 2020 he authored and supervised an online translation training program and an English reading comprehension course for DHC, a cosmetic and publishing company.
 He taught at Interschool Tokyo, a translation school, from 1990 to 2010.
 He obtained his M.A. from the Graduate School of Intercultural Communication at Rikkyo University.

-Courses taught during the 2022 Academic Year: Translation Seminar 1, Intermediate Translation 2
+Courses taught during the 2024 Academic Year: Translation Seminar 1 and Intermediate Translation 2

 Yuko Shinohara